Wednesday, November 3, 2021

 Stones Are Talking History

-Steine, die Geschichte erzählen was the title of an excursion to Worms the Catholic Academy Freiburg had organized on October 9/10.
+Steine, die Geschichte erzählen was the title of an excursion to Worms that the Catholic Academy Freiburg had organized on October 9/10.

 My readers will be spoiled with a blog trilogy dealing with